johnatandias/use-navigation/README.md

 export default App;
 ```

-In your css file, you can apply a style for the current item
+In your css file, you can apply a different style for the current item.
+Make this for see the exemplo above

 ```css
 div[nav-selected='true'] {